Product Q&A with Brandon Chu

 Great question.
 Right to the meat!
 At the highest level we break up the platform as the ‘Commerce OS’ portion (the APIs that drive basic Shop management) and everything that will consume that.
-Examples are Channels (places people can sell like their own online store or Facebook), or Services (drop-shipping like Shipwire).
+Examples are Channels (places people can sell like their own online store), or Services (drop-shipping like Shipwire).

 As a PM in a massive shopping platform, I’m sure you all do very little/big improvements to increase conversion.
 Can you name some changes that you made that you ‘thought’ were minor but ended up being a major differentiator?
 Or simple things that ended up having a massive impact?
 Any other tips on funnel conversion?

 The quickest I can think about is we tested 3 field signup vs. 10-field to see if less friction would increase conversion.
-It had the opposite effect because the ‘extra work’ increased the investment into the product early so that it motivated people to continue to check out the rest of it’s capabilities.
-The biggest lesson is that is wasn’t just friction to consider, but at the heart it’s the motivation a user has to continue and there are lots of ways to increase that.
+It had the opposite effect because the ‘extra work’ increased the investment into the product early so that it motivated people to continue to check out the rest of its capabilities.
+The biggest lesson is that it wasn’t just friction to consider, but at the heart, it’s the motivation a user has to continue and there are lots of ways to increase that.